 All of this complements the high academic achievement that has distinguished El Alsson students for many years; and all of it together – intellectual, personal and social development – maintains the higher regard in which our graduates and alumni are held in Egypt and abroad.

 On behalf of the Key Stage 5 team, we hope you enjoy the next two years as you prepare for the next stage of your education.

-El Alsson’s Sixth Form has a friendly and caring atmosphere with the Head of Sixth, the Assistant Head of Sixth, Leadership Coordinator and the team of Sixth Form tutors always available for advice and encouragement.
-Expectations are high and to realise them we encourage self-discipline and motivation.
+El Alsson’s KS5 provision has a friendly and caring atmosphere with the Head of KS5, Assistant Head of Key Stage 5 and the Form Tutor Team always available for advice and encouragement.
+Expectations are high and to turn the potential of all students into reality, we encourage self-discipline and motivation.
 As a result, achievement is excellent and every year all of our students progress to universities around the world, with more and more applying to Russell Group and Ivy League universities.

 There is a wide variety of enrichment opportunities as part of the study programmes including Debating, MUN, EPQ Level 3, Work Experience and Student Council.
 All of these options ensure that Alssonian graduates are well rounded and well prepared for their applications post 18.

 We have a dedicated team on hand to advise, support and monitor every El Alsson Sixth Former, from the Year 11 transition to the day they depart for Year 1 of their Undergraduate study.
 Should you require any further information about El Alsson’s Sixth Form, do not hesitate to contact a member of the team.